moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia.md

 GitLab covers 100% of the Team Member costs for the plan.
 Eligible family members can be added to the plan at a significant discount.
 Eligible Team Members who wish to add their family members to the plan can arrange ongoing direct debit billing directly with Southern Cross.

 The plan offers immediate cover for qualifying pre-existing conditions if you sign up within 90 days of the plans commencement date or team member’s start date (whichever is later).

 Please note this benefit is considered a “Fringe Benefit” and will be subject to Fringe Benefit Tax.
 The benefit is optional and team members are not required to enroll.

 GitLab retains the right to replace the provider or policy at any time and is not required to offer this benefit to those that may be ineligible.
 Any benefits provided under the plan do not impact the Team Member’s or GitLab’s rights to end the employment relationship.

-For additional details please refer to the [FAQ](https://drive.google.com/file/d/1Sd2DpIAf7kgl_A5au0VIUYdRuOZ1ZdJx/view?usp=sharing) and [Benefit Summary](https://drive.google.com/file/d/17WUPQMvvWka77Khe6_adSOiSbibNY3GC/view?usp=sharing)
+For additional details please refer to the [FAQ](https://drive.google.com/file/d/1Sd2DpIAf7kgl_A5au0VIUYdRuOZ1ZdJx/view?usp=sharing) [Benefit Summary](https://drive.google.com/file/d/17WUPQMvvWka77Khe6_adSOiSbibNY3GC/view?usp=sharing), and the full [Policy](https://drive.google.com/file/d/1oGOlDjxFKKV96f8URZ31vNlzCYv8kgru/view?usp=sharing)

 For questions regarding the plan or enrollment please contact WTW:
 email: benefits.nz@willistowerswatson.com